EduardoBacarin/movie-history/README.md

 [PATCH] /api/user/

-This endpoint is used to update user`s personal data.
+This endpoint is used to update logged user`s personal data.

 Headers: